ahmadmusaddiq/gdg-devfest-2020-demo/README.md

 `conda env create -f environment.yml`

 Should you encounter issues during this step, feel free to contact any of the volunteers or the organisers.

+#### Google Colab

+Sometime's just preparing your environment can be a hugeeeee pain, and despite your best efforts, things just fail.
+What do we do then?

+Look for cloud option!

+Go on to Google Colab and get yourself a trouble free notebook instance.

 ### 3) Second Toolkit: Docker Desktop